syncfusion-content/maui-docs/MAUI/TextInputLayout/Container-Type.md

 ## Outlined

-When setting the `ContainerType` property to `Outlined`, the container will be covered with a rounded-corner border.
+When setting the `ContainerType` property to `Outlined,` the container will be covered with a rounded-corner border.

 {% tabs %}